jxjhheric/clip-relay/README.md

 A self-hosted cloud clipboard for quickly sharing text snippets, files, and images across devices.
 The app is built with Next.js and provides realtime updates, drag-and-drop uploads, and lightweight authentication suitable for personal or small-team use.

 ## Features
-- Realtime clipboard synchronization via Socket.IO and Prisma
+- Realtime clipboard synchronization via Socket.IO and SQLite
 - Upload text, files, and pasted images with progress feedback
 - Drag-and-drop reordering powered by `@dnd-kit`
 - Full-text search across clipboard content and filenames